 6. Mind Hunter: Inside the FBI’s Elite Serial Crime Unit

-So Douglas talks about a few different high-profile cases in this book and Criminal Minds.
+So Douglas discusses a few high-profile cases in this book and Criminal Minds.
 The first half is a bit more boring, and the second half is more interesting.
-If you want to listen to the audiobook, I highly recommend that one because he talks a lot about modus operandi and the signature of killers.
+If you want to listen to the audiobook, I highly recommend it because it talks a lot about modus operandi and the signature of killers.

-That’s super interesting, and it’s a type of knowledge that comes back in every other book of him and other authors that you’re going to read.
+That’s super interesting, and it’s a type of knowledge that comes back in every other book of his and other authors you will read.
 Having that basic knowledge helps you understand the psychological components better.

 Author: John E. Douglas